underground-software/kdlp.underground.software/src/submission_guidelines.md

 All of the patches must follow the patch guidelines [1].
 Those generated from a commit should follow the commit guidelines [2] and the cover letter must follow the cover letter guidelines [3].

 You will recieve an automatic zero on the assignment if any of the patches in your patchset are corrupt.
 This shouldn't be possible if you generate your patches with `git format-patch`, but if you edit the files manually they might get corrupted.
 You have been warned!
-The correct way to edit the patches is to edit the underlying commits (see `man git-rebase` and the `--ammend` option from `man git-commit`) and then regenerate the patches.
+The correct way to edit the patches is to edit the underlying commits (see `man git-rebase` and the `--amend` option from `man git-commit`) and then regenerate the patches.

 #### [1] Patch Guidelines